vurs1/FreshProduceDetector_CNN/README.md

 # FreshProduceDetector_CNN
-This project detects whether fruits are fresh or rotten using a Convolutional Neural Network (CNN).
+This project detects whether produces are fresh or rotten using a Convolutional Neural Network (CNN).
 It identifies different fruit types and their freshness based on a dataset of images that it has been trained upon.
 Currently, the model can classify the freshness of the following produce:
 **Apple**, **Mango**, **Orange**, **Potato**, and **Tomato**.